MCT-master/mct-master.github.io/_posts_draft/2018-11-20-Group-B-DSP-workshop.md

 <br> <br>
 ## Performing with LoLa

 The final day of the workshop was leading up to a group performance using LoLa.
+On the Oslo side, we used a lot of time this day to set up things in the portal, moving everything around in the room to find the best set-up for this final performance.
+After moving one of the screens to the middle of the room, a jungle of wires and cables was revealed in the end of the room ...

 Setting up

 Shreejay couldn't join us that day, so our instrument would consist of three "nodes" with Mari's Csound synthesizer being the first in the chain.
+Before our soundcheck, we were discussing what kind of structure we wanted for our performance.
+We decided that Mari was starting, by holding down some long notes on her Cabbage synth.

 We tested out our signal levels and routing in a soundcheck which made the performance much comfortable.
-Started out as a very melow ambient sound and the percussive elements joined later.
-It felt really comfortable playing through Lola with the amazing sound qaulity.
-The prcessing from the Trondehim side added a unique falvour to the sound and exaclty heading towards the concept we had in our minds.
+Started out as a very mellow ambient sound and the percussive elements joined later.
+It felt really comfortable playing through Lola with the amazing sound quality.
+The processing from the Trondehim side added a unique falvour to the sound, and was exaclty heading towards the concept we had in our minds.

 Instrument Diagram
 Audio clip